psavery/multiscale/setup.md

 ##### Run multiscale client #####
 Make sure your api key is set up properly (see "Set up api key" above).

+You may also wish to set an environment variable for the api url with `MULTISCALE_API_URL`.

 The primary dependency is the girder client.
 Make sure your python environment has access to the girder client (it will if you use the virtual environment set up above).

-The client is called "multiscale.py", and it is located in the "client" directory of https://github.com/psavery/multiscale
+The client is called `multiscale.py`, and it is located in the "client" directory of https://github.com/psavery/multiscale

 You can get a sample albany input directory from here:  https://github.com/psavery/multiscale/releases/tag/albany\_sample1

-Simply unzip it and run 'multiscale.py submit albany albany\_sample1' for a test.
+Simply unzip it and run `multiscale.py submit albany albany_sample1` for a test.
 It will place the data on the girder server in a private folder in the root called 'multiscale\_data'.

-See multiscale.py --help for more info, or multiscale.py \<command\> --help for more info about a specific command.
+See `multiscale.py --help` for more info, or `multiscale.py <command> --help` for more info about a specific command.